RFCNLP/RFCNLP/README.md

 python3 nlp2promela/nlp2promela.py rfcs-predicted/bert_pretrained_rfcs_crf_phrases_feats/DCCP.xml
 ```

-Interpreting the output in detail is complicated, because of how we use [KORG](https://github.com/RFCNLP/RFCNLP-korg).
-For more details, refer to the [attacker synthesis tutorial](tutorials/attacker.synthesis.md).
+To see how to interpret the results, refer to the [attacker synthesis tutorial](tutorials/attacker.synthesis.md).

 ### `nlp-parser/linear.py`